SuperOfficeDocs/crmscript/docs/api-reference/classes/NSCredited/GetTooltip.md

 so.topic: reference
 ---

-Get the tooltip description for the Credited list item.
+Get the tooltip description for the NSCredited list item.

 **Returns:** String